 How is exercise beneficial for people with schizophrenia?
 Individuals with serious mental illnesses are more likely to be sedentary than the general population and are consequently at high risk for chronic medical conditions associated with inactivity.
 Physical activity reduces the risk of these medical conditions, and positive psychological effects have also been reported, including improved quality of life.
 Exercise also has the potential to alleviate secondary symptoms including depression, low self-esteem and social withdrawal.
 What is the evidence for exercise?
-Moderate to high quality evidence suggests exercise therapy can improve symptoms, particularly negative symptoms, as well as improving quality of life and functioning.
-Moderate to…
+Moderate to high quality evidence suggests exercise therapy can improve symptoms, particularly negative symptoms, as well as improving quality of life, cognition, and functioning.
+Moderate to low…

 Transcranial direct current stimulation